prahladyeri/tuxdrive/README.md

 Since this is a DIY (Do-it-yourself) app, you'll have to register your own app by going to the [Google API Console](https://console.cloud.google.com/?pli=1), enable Drive API, create credentials and copy the `client_id.json` to your working folder.
 Only then the program will be able to work.
 For more information on how to do this, you may [refer to this article](https://prahladyeri.com/blog/2016/12/how-to-create-google-drive-app-python-flask.html).

+Notes:

-(Note: As of version 2.0.0, `pip` is the only supported installation method, the old DEB/RPM method is depreciated)
+- As of version 2.0.0, `pip` is the only supported installation method, the old DEB/RPM method is depreciated)
+- If you are a new developer without lots of street cred, Google might show you a prompt saying "This app isn't verified", so you must add a [security exception](https://raw.githubusercontent.com/prahladyeri/prahladyeri.com/gh-pages/uploads/google_app_no_street_cred.png) to verify successfully.

 ## Usage